OBCache: Optimal Brain KV Cache Pruning for Efficient Long-Context LLM Inference: Optimal Brain Cache (OBCache)

-The perturbation in~\Eqref{eq:obj_sim} captures the joint impact of pruning both \(\rvv_p\) and \(\rvk_p\).
-We also consider simplified variants where either \(\rvv_p\) or \(\rvk_p\) is pruned independently while the other remains fixed.
-As a result, \obc{} features three output-aware saliency scores:
+By explicitly evaluating the Hessian sub-blocks \(\Hvv_{pp}\), \(\Hkk_{pp}\), and \(\Hvk_{pp}\), we next derive closed-form eviction scores that are both interpretable and efficient to compute. {Currently, Equation~\ref{eq:obj_sim} captures the joint impact of perturbing both \(\rmV\) and \(\rmK\).} We also consider simplified variants where either \(\rmV\) or \(\rmK\) is perturbed independently while the other remains fixed.
+As a result, \obc{} features three output-aware saliency scores, as demonstrated in Propositions~\ref{prop:score-v}--\ref{prop:score-vk}.

-\textbf{Value-Pruning Score.} When only the value vector \(\rvv_p\) is the pruning unit, the error reduces to the first term in~\Eqref{eq:obj_sim}.
-Substituting the corresponding Hessian gives the value-pruning score:
+\begin{proposition}[Value-Pruning Score] When only \(\rmV\) is the pruning unit, i.e., $\bm{e}_p^\top \mVptb=\bm{0}$, the pruning-induced eviction error reduces to the first term in Equation~\ref{eq:obj_sim}, which is:

-This score corresponds to the squared \(L_2\)-norm of the \(p\)-th column of the attention weight matrix, scaled by the squared \(L_2\)-norm of the value vector \( \rvv_p \).
+\end{proposition} This score computes the squared $\ell_2$-norm of the \(p\)-th column of the attention weight matrix, scaled by the squared $\ell_2$-norm of the value vector \( \rvv_p \).
+It corresponds to the value-aware score proposed in VATP \citep{guo2024attention} and CriticalKV \citep{feng2025identify}.
+Note that these methods use the $\ell_1$-norm of the attention weights and value states.
+Our choice of a smooth $\ell_2$ objective is required to derive key-pruning scores in closed form.
+If we instead adopt an $\ell_1$ objective for value pruning, the resulting score reduces to the same form.
+The full proof, including the derivation of the Hessian sub-block $\Hvv_{pp}$ is provided in Appendix~\ref{appdix:v-proof}.

-\textbf{Key-Pruning Score.} When only the key vector \(\rvk_p\) is considered as the pruning unit, the error reduces to the second term of~\Eqref{eq:obj_sim}, resulting in the key-pruning score:

-This score captures the deviation between the value vector and attention output, weighted by both the attention weights and the pre-softmax logits.
+\begin{proposition}[Key-Pruning Score] When only \(\rmK\) is the pruning unit, i.e., $\bm{e}_p^\top \mKptb=\bm{0}$, the pruning-induced eviction error reduces to the second term in Equation~\ref{eq:obj_sim}, which is: \end{proposition} This score captures the deviation between the value vector and attention output, weighted by both the attention weights and the pre-softmax logits.
 Key pruning generally incurs larger errors than value pruning, as it alters the entire attention distribution.
+The proof is provided in Appendix~\ref{appdix:k-proof}.

-\textbf{Joint-Pruning Score.} When $\rvv_p$ and $\rvk_p$ are treated as a combined pruning unit, the saliency score includes a cross-term in addition to the individual contributions:
+\begin{proposition}[Joint-Pruning Score] When \(\rmV\) and \(\rmK\) are treated as a combined pruning unit, the pruning-induced eviction error, as given by Equation~\ref{eq:obj_sim}, has the form:

-This expression captures the combined and interactive effects of pruning the key and value vectors, providing the most comprehensive estimate of the pruning-induced eviction error.
+\end{proposition} This score captures both the individual and interactive effects of pruning the key and value states, providing the most comprehensive estimate of the pruning-induced eviction error (Equation~\ref{eq:obj_raw}).
+The derivation of the cross-term is provided in in Appendix~\ref{appdix:joint-proof}.